 - Data encryption

-We recommend that you encrypt the storage devices that you use if your applications are data-sensitive.
-Cloud disks and their snapshots are encrypted by using keys based on the standard AES-256 algorithm.
+If your applications are data-sensitive, we recommend that you encrypt the storage devices that you use.
+Cloud disks and their snapshots are encrypted by using keys based on the industry-standard AES-256 algorithm.
 Data is automatically encrypted when it is transmitted from ECS instances to cloud disks.
 Encrypted data is automatically decrypted when it is read.
 For more information, see Encryption overview.

 For information about the limits and quotas of EBS devices, see the "Elastic Block Storage (EBS) limits" in Limits.